-Q. HAS THE FED ISSUED ANY MORE RECENT INFORMATION ON ITS POLICY INTENT?

-Yes.
-Information on Fed policy is from its press release issued on January 30, 2013 following a meeting of the Federal Open Market Committee ("FOMC," the monetary policy decision-making forum for the Fed).
-That statement affirmed that for the foreseeable future its "highly accommodative" policy will continue until progress toward "maximum employment" is achieved.
-Specifically, the Fed will continue its near zero short-term interest rate policy and will foster lower long-term interest rates by asset purchases, namely \$85 billion per month of incremental purchases of mortgage-backed securities and long-term Treasury bonds.
-The FOMC further stated that an accommodative monetary policy "will remain appropriate for a considerable time after the asset purchase program ends and the economic recovery strengthens."
-In addition, the FOMC observes that inflation trends have been running below its 2 percent per year

-1 target level and that "long-term inflation expectations remain stable."
-The FOMC's 2 policy outlook, as described above, was broadly confirmed in a press release following its 3 May 1, 2013 meeting, noting that the Fed will carefully monitor economic conditions and 4 labor markets.
+1 both to support the market prices of financial assets and to increase the U.S. money 2 supply.
+The intent of quantitative easing is to keep the cost of capital low (which 3 increases the value of financial assets such as utility stocks) and make credit both cheaper 4 and more abundant.
+Although that program ended in the summer of 2012, the Fed 5 announced in September 2012 a continuation of its near zero short-term interest rate 6 policy at least through 2015, and an indefinite continuation of quantitative easing.
+In its 7 December 12, 2012 meeting, the Fed stated that its low interest rate and accommodative 8 policies would continue at least until a much lower U.S. unemployment rate is achieved 9 (i.e., a target of 6.5 percent), an endeavor which is expected to take several years.
+As a 10 result, interest rates have remained low and have trended down and, for at least an 11 extended period of time, this very low short- and long-term interest rate and cost of 12 capital environment are expected to continue.
+13 Q. HAS THE FED ISSUED ANY MORE RECENT INFORMATION ON ITS 14 POLICY INTENT?
+15 А. Yes.
+Information on Fed policy is from its press release issued on January 30, 2013 16 following a meeting of the Federal Open Market Committee ("FOMC," the monetary 17 policy decision-making forum for the Fed).
+That statement affirmed that for the 18 foreseeable future its "highly accommodative" policy will continue until progress toward 19 "maximum employment" is achieved.
+Specifically, the Fed will continue its near zero 20 short-term interest rate policy and will foster lower long-term interest rates by asset 21 purchases, namely \$85 billion per month of incremental purchases of mortgage-backed 22 securities and long-term Treasury bonds.
+The FOMC further stated that an target level and that "long-term inflation expectations remain stable."
+The FOMC's policy outlook, as described above, was broadly confirmed in a press release following its May 1, 2013 meeting, noting that the Fed will carefully monitor economic conditions and labor markets.

+- 23 accommodative monetary policy "will remain appropriate for a considerable time after - 24 the asset purchase program ends and the economic recovery strengthens."
+In addition, - 25 the FOMC observes that inflation trends have been running below its 2 percent per year

-ARE THERE FORCES CONTRIBUTING TO LOW INTEREST RATES Q. OTHER THAN FED POLICY?
+ARE THERE FORCES CONTRIBUTING TO LOW INTEREST RATES

+5 6 Q.

+OTHER THAN FED POLICY?